Capenovus/owoifier/README.md

 ## C++

-Copy the given code and owoify wstrings
+Copy the given code and pray for it to work